theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 #### Google Webmaster Tools

-Set the verification string of {% exturl Google Webmaster Tools https://www.google.com/webmasters/tools %} which is used in submitting sitemap.
+Set the verification string of [Google Webmaster Tools](https://www.google.com/webmasters/tools) which is used in submitting sitemap.

 {% tabs google-webmaster-tools %}
 <!-- tab Get Verification Code → -->